oracle-livelabs/apex/online-bookstore-app/8-build-an-ai-assistant-chat-widget/8-build-an-ai-assistant-chat-widget.md

 In this lab, you will:

-- Generate API Keys using OCI Console
+- Generate API Keys using OCI Console.
-- Create Web Credentials in Oracle APEX
+- Create Web Credentials in Oracle APEX.
-- Configure Generative AI Service
+- Configure Generative AI Service.
-- Create AI Configurations with RAG Data Sources
+- Create AI Configurations with RAG Data Sources.
-- Create a Navigation Bar Entry to access the AI chat interface
+- Create a Navigation Bar Entry to access the AI chat interface.

 ### Downloads: Missed Previous Labs?
 Download and Install the Application